 For more than 50 years, Wane Alarm Systems has been providing convenient and trustworthy security solutions.
 We know your peace of mind is priceless.
 All our installers undergo background checks and receive a certificate of clearance, so you know you’re receiving secure service.

-If you’re not sure how often carbon monoxide detectors should be replaced, we can send an expert to assess your equipment.
-Our experts can also install detectors in the most beneficial positions to be sure your home is safe and compliant.
+If you’re not sure how often to replace carbon monoxide detectors, we can send an expert to assess your equipment.
+Our experts can also install detectors in the most advantageous positions to ensure your home is safe and compliant.
 For more information or to chat with a Wayne Alarm Systems expert, contact us today!